ahtrahdis7/ahtrahdis7/README.md

 ### Hi there 👋, I'm a

 - ML and DL Enthusiast
-- MERN Stack Developer
+- MERN Stack
-- React Native Developer
+- React Native App
 - Currently working on NLP, Conversational AI and Browser Models